St Paul's Anglican Cathedral Hall, Rockhampton: Heritage listing

 St Paul's Anglican Cathedral Hall was listed on the Queensland Heritage Register on 23 June 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The St Paul's Cathedral Hall and Offices demonstrates the evolution of Queensland's History, in this case the spread and development of the Anglican Church in regional Queensland at this important regional community of Rockhampton.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The St Paul's Cathedral Hall demonstrates the principal characteristics influenced by the Arts and Crafts movement and Queen Anne style, with elements of unorthodox Classical style incorporated.

 The place is important because of its aesthetic significance.

-This building accordingly exhibits particular aesthetic characteristics associated with this style, as well as complimenting the William Street streetscape and associated Anglican Church precinct, that includes the adjacent St Paul's Cathedral.
+This building accordingly exhibits particular aesthetic characteristics associated with this style, as well as complementing the William Street streetscape and associated Anglican Church precinct, that includes the adjacent St Paul's Cathedral.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 This place has a strong association for social, cultural and spiritual reasons with the Church of England community of Rockhampton.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It has a special association with the work and history of the Anglican Church in regional Queensland, particularly from the establishment of the Diocese of Rockhampton in 1892 when this precinct became the seat of the Bishop of Rockhampton.